MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

 Please consider that my code isn't perfect (and my english) so to enchance it you can make a pull request.

 ## Introduction
-the project is made arround 3 mains subjects : The Server, the client and the utility file ( a common library ).
+The project is made arround 3 mains subjects : The Server, the client and the utility file ( a common library ).
 Here is a simple summary and how it works :

 ## Server